-All You Need to Know About the Condition That Causes One's Skin To Develop Bumps All Over
+All You Need to Know About Keratosis Pilaris, the Condition That Causes ‘Chicken Skin’

 “Today, I’m open about my skin concerns; I talk about them with friends and experts.
 We swap stories and treatment recommendations.
 And more importantly, now I know that perfectly soft, commercial-ready skin is hardly the norm.
 I think the main difference between my attitude now and my attitude 10 years ago is that I know I’m not alone,” Amanda Montell, a 24-year-old living with keratosis pilaris, wrote last month.
 The condition had led her to feel ashamed of herself while growing up.

-While there’s little to no medical research on the intersection of keratosis pilaris and body image issues, one can only hope the vast number of people living with the condition can, eventually, feel better about their bodies like Gautam and Montell were able to.
+While there’s little to no medical research on the intersection of keratosis pilaris and body image issues, one can only hope the vast number of people living with it can, eventually, feel better about their bodies like Gautam and Montell were able to.